Yiling-Huo/yiling-huo.github.io/_posts/2023-02-06-How-to-process-cloze.md

 SUBTLEX-CH is a database of word frequencies based on a corpus of film and television subtitles (33.5 million words).
 I chose to process my cloze data based on this database bacause it includes most Chinese words, and its format is fairly easy to process.

-I have created two scripts to extract the frequency of **every common noun** appeared in responses (common noun as opposted to propoer nouns such as names, institutes).
+I have created two scripts to extract the frequency of **every noun** (including common nouns and proper nouns) appeared in responses.
 The scripts only count nouns as nouns are the most common target words in psycholinguistics experiments using eye-tracking or ERP methods.
 You can modify the script to accommodate the parts of speech you would like to include in your results.

 On this page, I will explain step-by-step how my scripts work.